Giovannyf99/functions-hw/README.md

 Write a function `smallest` that accepts an Array of numbers as an argument.
 It should return the smallest number in the Array.

+## Find the shortest string

+Write a function `shortest` that accepts an Array of strings as an argument.
+It should return the *shortest* string in the Array.

+## Find the longest string

+Write a function `longest` that accepts an Array of strings as an argument.
+It should return the *longest* string in the Array.